zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-oml-notebooks/adw-oml-notebooks.md

 ### Required Artifacts

--   This lab requires an Oracle Public Cloud account.
+-   This lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Public Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 ## STEP 1: Creating OML Users